Friday, October 20, 2017

 Cute dungeon crawling!

-Mystic Realm is an action/adventure that feels like an early 80s mash of Gauntlet with limited RPG elements.
-It may scream "1985" but it was actually released in 1990 by John Lince for STart Magazine.
-Impressively, it's programmed in GFA Basic, a powerful language that has produced many games over the years so I already have high hopes.
+Mystic Realm is an action/adventure that feels like an early 80s mash of Gauntlet.
+It may scream "1985", but it was actually released in 1990 by John Lince for STart Magazine.
+Impressively, it's programmed in GFA Basic, a powerful language that has produced many games over the years.
+So I already have high hopes.

-Okay, the story is about an evil vagrant who has kidnapped a Princess (or Prince if you prefer the only other gender).
-Man or woman, it doesn't matter, as both will plunder monster-infested dungeons for a valiant rescue.
-Expect to fight zombies, ghosts, bats, etc. Obviously, I chose to be the prince even though I think he looks like a gingerbread man!!
+The story is about a vagrant who kidnapped a Princess (or Prince if you wish to play as the only other gender).
+Man or woman, both will plunder monster-infested dungeons for a valiant rescue.
+Expect to battle zombies, ghosts, bats, etc. Obviously, I picked the prince even though he looks like a gingerbread man!!

-Please, ignore its 8-bit appearance and enjoy the first screenshot.
-Dull decor but exquisite characters...
+Ignore its 8-bit appearance and enjoy the first exquisite retro screenshot...

 Plunge the depths!

-There are 14 massive levels to explore with the basic objective of finding keys to venture through and ultimately rescue our beloved.
-Simple stuff!
-Each level is made from a number of separate rooms and navigation is aided by directional arrows displayed at the top of the screen.
-These show us the sides of the screen that will lead us through the dungeon.
+There are 14 massive levels to explore, with the basic objective of finding keys to unlock doors to venture through - and ultimately rescue our beloved.
+Each level is made from separate rooms, and navigation is aided by directional arrows displayed at the top of the screen, which show the current room's exits.

-The levels are mapped and included on the floppy disk (scroll down to view 'em here).
-Each is designed to be challenging but, never to a point where you feel bewildered or bored.
-Expect the usual and battle against a range of monsters and solve puzzles that are slowly integrated into your adventure.
-For example, a wooden gate may block your path but that isn't a strong obstacle against a couple of hits.
+The levels are mapped and included on the disk (scroll down to view).
+Each is designed to be challenging, but never to a point where you feel bewildered or bored.
+Expect the usual and battle against a range of monsters, and solve puzzles that are slowly integrated into your adventure.
+For example, a wooden gate may block your path, but that isn't a strong obstacle against a couple of hits.
 However, later puzzles require more thought than simple brute force.
+I loved this aspect as it makes you think rather than just hitting everything.

 Tread carefully, adventurer

-Various weapons can be collected and each translates into a specific number of knives (visually displayed) for our adventurer to throw like a ninja.
-Do note that no other weapons are actually used but collecting a high-ticket item - like an axe - will reward your inventory generously.
+Various weapons can be collected, and each translates into a specific number of knives (visually) for our adventurer to throw.
+No other weapons are actually used, but collecting a high-ticket item - like an axe - will reward your inventory generously.
 The firing method will instantly feel familiar to Berzerk fans: just hold down the joystick button and tap the direction you wish to throw a knife.
-It's apt and works superbly well.
+It's apt and works well.

-Health points are displayed top/left of the screen and detail our vitality from 0 (you're dead) to 999 (the maximum).
-It's hungry work being a heroic gingerbread man so chomp on whatever you find to keep yourself alive.
-If you are already near the max then it might be worth leaving food behind until later?
-Sadly, health isn't regenerated at the beginning of a brand new level which is a terrible shame.
+Hit points are displayed top/left of the screen and detail our vitality from 0 (you're dead) to 999 (maximum).
+It's hungry work being a heroic gingerbread man, so chomp on whatever you find to keep yourself alive.
+If you are already near the max, then it might be worth leaving food until later?
+Sadly, health isn't regenerated at the beginning of a brand new level.
 You will transform into a skeleton if you foolishly starve to death!!

 Tips?
 Easy, be a savvy adventurer!
 Beware not to waste ammo because you never know how long it will be before you can top-up your arsenal.
 Remember to eat only when hungry.
-Finally, there are lots of locked doors - but use your keys wisely because not all doors need opening.
+There are lots of locked doors - but use your keys wisely because not all doors need opening.
 Use your brain, Rambo!!

 Oh dear, it looks like I've run out of energy and thus instantly became a skeleton.
 Love it!